learn-co-curriculum/phase-1-welcome-what-to-expect/README.md

 ### Putting It Together

-We know Javascript is new to most (if not all) of you.
+We know JavaScript is new to most (if not all) of you.
 It is not unusual, when a student gets to the second step of "The Stages of Learning" and sees how long that road is, to feel discouraged.
 If you feel that happening to you, keep the above two points in mind and also keep confidence in the curriculum: it is a